Skip to main content

 For this example, we'll recreate deployments for an OFT that was deployed on Arbitrum Sepolia and Solana Devnet.
 Before following the steps, you need to at least have the address of the OFT on Arbitrum Sepolia, and the OFT Store address on Solana Devnet (not the Mint Address).

-1. Create a new project using the create-lz-oapp CLI.
+1. Create a new project - Create a new project using the create-lz-oapp CLI.
 For an EVM-only OFT, you can choose OFT when prompted.
 For an OFT that is both on EVM and Solana, choose OFT (Solana).

-2. Create a deployments folder in the root of the repo.
+2. Create the deployments folder - Create a deployments folder in the root of the repo.
 The eventual structure would look like this:

 /deployments